frapplecat/moonup/README.md

 # CREDITS

-* Thanks to Code Institute Tutors Oisín and Scott for their advice on a couple of issues.
+* Thanks to the Code Institute Tutors who helped me.
+Oisín and Scott for their advice on a couple of issues and Ger for fixing a Gitpod/Github sync problem.
-* Thanks to Kera Cudmore for her talk on creating README files
+* Thanks to Kera Cudmore for her talk and pointers on creating README files.
 * Big thank you to my CI Mentor, Mitko Bachvarov, for his support, excellent advice and eagle eye for detail.

 <br>
 <br>